General Admission Process for Degree Programs

 - Success in overcoming social, economic or educational disadvantages.

 Qualified applicants will be invited to interview faculty members at the discretion of the committee.
 The SBHS Office of Academic and Student Affairs may schedule personal interviews.
 In addition to the listed criteria, the applicant’s communication skills and understanding of the program may be evaluated based on the personal interview.
-Admissions decisions will be made on a rolling basis.

 Requirements for International Applicants or Applicants with International Coursework